 Khalte and the Trishuli River

-Apart from being the beating hearth of Khalte where social gatherings take place, the main square is also a children’s playground.
-Communal street lighting allows the displaced community to prolong their daily activities well beyond the sunset.
+Apart from being the beating heart of Khalte where social gatherings take place, the main square is also a children’s playground.
+Communal street lighting allows the displaced community to prolong their daily activities well beyond the sunset

 The heavy rains that fall during the monsoon season (between June – August) create holes and natural swimming pools for children.